-Becoming an Instructional Leader in Becoming an Instructional Leader in Your Building Practice (Instructional Leadership) Practice Profile hip) Practice Profile Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient м Leaders develop teacher capacity to use formative assessment through supportive data climates facilitating the use of formative data.
-School leaders work with teacher teams to select and/or create research based formative assessment methods that include all of the following criteria.
-Clearly defined outcomes A problem-solving model Structured assessment criteria School leaders work with teachers on research-based formative assessment methods that include 3/4 of the exemplary criteria.
-School leaders designate select teachers to develop research- based formative assessment methods that include 2/4 of the exemplary criteria.
-School leaders develop research- based formative assessment methods that include 1 or fewer of the exemplary criteria.
-Selected and constructed responses 4 Leaders initiate evidence-based decisions and processes that focus on outcomes.
-Leadership teams establish systems to support frequent and regularly scheduled team-based decision making that are linked to multiple levels of data and establish priorities (such as knowledge, time, evaluation, and resources) for the school year.
-The school leader establishes systems to support regular team-based decision making that are linked to multiple levels of data and establish 2 or more priorities (such as knowledge, time, evaluation, and resources) for the school year.
-School leaders oversee systems of decision making that are linked to one or more levels of data and establish priorities (such as knowledge, time, evaluation, and resources) for the school year.
-There is no system in place for teambased decision making.
+Becoming an Instructional Leader in Y Leader in Your Building (Instructional Leadership) Practice Profile ractice Profile Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient ĸ Leaders develop teacher capacity to use formative assessment through supportive data climates facilitating the use of formative data.
+Building leaders work with teacher teams to select and/or create research-based formative assessment methods that include all of the following criteria. • Clearly defined outcomes • A problem-solving model • Structured assessment criteria Selected and constructed responses Building leaders work with teachers on research-based formative assessment methods that include 3/4 of the exemplary criteria.
+Building leaders designate select teachers to develop research-based formative assessment methods that include 2/4 of the exemplary criteria.
+Building leaders designate select teachers to develop research- based formative assessment methods that include 1 or none of the exemplary criteria.
+4 Leaders initiate evidence- based decisions and processes that focus on outcomes.
+Leadership teams establish systems to support frequent and regularly scheduled team- based decision making that are linked to multiple levels of data and establish priorities (such as knowledge, time, evaluation, and resources) for the school year.
+Building leaders establish systems to support regular team-based decision making that are linked to multiple levels of data and establish 2 or more priorities (such as knowledge, time, evaluation, and resources) for the school year.
+Building leaders oversee systems of decision making that are linked to one or more levels of data and establish priorities (such as knowledge, time, evaluation, and resources) for the school year.
+There is no system in place for team-based decision making.